Posts Tagged ‘happiness habits’

 You Have To Be At Your Best To Perform Your Best.

-You’re spending all your time and attention focusing on what went wrong and burning it into memory with lots of negative energy.
+You’re spending all your time, energy and attention focusing on what went wrong and how terrible it is and then you are burning it into your memory with lots of negative energy.

-No time or attention is spent identifying, learning and strengthening skills and strategies that will build future success and happiness.
+No time or attention is spent on identifying, learning and strengthening skills and strategies that will help you avoid the error in the future and build success and happiness.

-When we are little, parents and authority figures punish us in order to protect us from the dangers of wrong doing.
+When we were little, parents and authority figures may have punished us to protect us from the dangers of wrongdoing.

-On some level we learn the wrong lesson, that beating ourselves up is a way to improve performance so we do it to ourselves.
+On some level we also may have learned the wrong lesson, that beating ourselves up is the way to improve our performance and make ourselves better – so we do it to ourselves.

-By focusing on where we are and what’s wrong we stay stuck.
-We’re rehearsing and reliving our errors .
+By focusing on where we are and what’s we did wrong we stay stuck.
+We reinforce our errors by rehearsing and reliving them in our minds

 Remorse and Regret do not necessarily bring Reform.